Corn Maize (Gluten) Found to Cause Harm Again…

 - There are more studies showing that corn gluten is a problem than there are studies showing that it is not.

-- All of our domesticated farm animals are fed staple diets of genetically modified corn.
+- Most of our domesticated farm animals are fed staple diets of genetically modified corn.
 Our meat and dairy industry revolves around this.

 New Study Shows Corn Gluten Similar to Wheat Gluten